 A divorce settlement may also contain terms related to spousal maintenance.
-Spousal maintenance can provide temporary support of one spouse using the future earnings of the other spouse.
+Spousal maintenance can provide temporary support for one spouse using the future earnings of the other spouse.

 The parties can agree to add a provision in their Decree regarding spousal maintenance.
-Spousal maintenance can provide a financially-dependent spouse with temporary financial assistance post- divorce.
-There are certain factors which must be met for spousal maintenance such as the ability to provide for your minimum reasonable needs and the length of marriage.
+Spousal maintenance can provide a financially-dependent spouse with temporary financial assistance post-divorce.
+Certain factors must be met for spousal maintenance, such as the ability to provide for your minimum reasonable needs and the length of the marriage.
 There are other elements regarding a spouse’s ability to be eligible for spousal maintenance that our office can discuss with you.

-A Texas court may approve of provisions for spousal maintenance in the divorce decree if the Court finds the elements are met.
-The Court can also Order the maintenance payments be taken out of the spouse’s check through an Income Withholding Order.
+A Texas court may approve provisions for spousal maintenance in the divorce decree if the court finds the elements are met.
+The court can also Order the maintenance payments to be taken out of the spouse’s check through an Income Withholding Order.

 Conservatorship and Child Support

 Provisions concerning conservatorship are essential in divorce cases involving minor children.
-A Court must make a finding that the proposed parenting plan is in the child’s best interest.
-If the Court believes your agreement is not in the best interests of the child, the Court may not approve of your agreement.
+First, a Court must find that the proposed parenting plan is in the child’s best interest.
+If the court believes your agreement is not in the child’s best interests, the court may not approve of your contract.